rust-lang/rust-forge/src/policies/llm-usage.md

 - Writing dev-tools for your own personal use using an LLM, as long as you don't try to merge them into `rust-lang/rust`.
 - Using an LLM to discover bugs, as long as you personally verify the bug, write it up yourself, and disclose that an LLM was used.
   Please refer to [our guidelines for fuzzers](https://rustc-dev-guide.rust-lang.org/fuzzing.html#guidelines).
-    - ℹ️ This also includes reviewers who use LLMs to discover bugs in unmerged code.
+    - ℹ️ This also includes reviewers who use LLMs to discover flaws in unmerged code.

 #### ❌ Banned
 The following are banned.